Skip to content

 “Because I can tell you this, and I mean this.
 The government of Canada are not telling this story for us.
 Justin Trudeau and Steven Guilbeault are not going to COP to talk about sustainable energy production.
 They are not.
 No, they are not going to tell about how our production of energy, our production of uranium, our production of potash, our production of farm commodities is done more sustainably than anywhere in the world.
 They’re there to apologize for it and talk about how they’re going to shut that down.”

-He said telling that story of “incredible Saskatchewan resourcefulness” and “ingenuity” and added “what it has resulted in is the largest export numbers we have ever seen, it has resulted in very real and significant job growth in this province, and ultimately, that’s what this is about, creating jobs here in Saskatchewan.”
+He spoke of telling that story of “incredible Saskatchewan resourcefulness” and “ingenuity” and added “what it has resulted in is the largest export numbers we have ever seen, it has resulted in very real and significant job growth in this province, and ultimately, that’s what this is about, creating jobs here in Saskatchewan.”

 In speaking to reporters, Opposition critic Young continued to be critical of the government for “the biggest expenditure on a trip that I know of in the history of the province.
 And it is eminently reasonable to expect a basic level of public scrutiny when we’re talking about $1 million for a single trip.”